gazoodle/geckolib/README.md

 ## Done/Fixed in 0.4.5

+- Config change code could attempt to set result on a future that was already set leading to an unhandled exception that could result in the partial status update task being cancelled

 ## Done/Fixed in 0.4.4

 - Moved config settings out of const class into their own class